What is the LG CX?

 Related: What is Dolby Vision IQ?

 Panel uniformity was decent at most brightness points with no obvious signs of colour shift, dirty screen effect or banding.
-Just like with the other two CX models we have reviewed, we found a panel uniformity at 5% to be very clean with only a few small visible bands towards the centre of the panel, but these were never visible when viewing normal film and TV content.
-The panel was also clean at all other brightness levels up to 100%, which is excellent.
+Using slides we found a very clean panel uniformity at 5% with only a few small visible bands towards the centre of the panel, but these were never visible when viewing normal film and TV content.
+The panel also remained clean at all other brightness levels up to 100%.

 Rounding off the performance is the WebOS system and it is still one of the very best on the market.
-It is unfortunate that Freeview Play and LG couldn’t reach agreement to have the catch up services available this year, but at the time of writing this review in October, BBC iPlayer is now available and hopefully that will also include the other terrestrial apps in the near future, but there is no confirmation of that just yet.
+It is unfortunate that Freeview Play and LG couldn’t reach agreement to have the catch up services available this year, but at the time of writing this review in late August, BBC iPlayer will now be available very soon and hopefully that will also include the other terrestrial apps, but there is no confirmation of that just yet.

 - Very good image accuracy out of the box

 - Excellent Filmmaker mode

 - Dolby Vision IQ

 - HDMI 2.1 inputs (40Gbps)